-\ Students who have completed half of the academic requirements for their degree must maintain a 2.0 cumulative average and a 2.0 term average each term in academic courses.
-A student who fails to achieve these standards will be placed on academic probation for the following term.
-The student whose cumulative average in academic courses falls below 2.0 for two consecutive terms will be dismissed from the degree program.
+Students must maintain a 2.0 cumulative and term average each term in the college academic courses.
+A student who fails to achieve either a 2.0 cumulative or a 2.0 term average will be placed on Academic Probation for the following term.
+The student whose cumulative average in academic courses falls below 2.0 for two consecutive terms must go to the Office of the NCSA Registrar and apply for a change of status to the Arts Diploma Program.